 In order to accurately diagnose the problem with this code, there are a handful of steps to follow:

-First, check the freeze-frame data.
+First, check the freeze-frame data here's a great scanner we use everyday.
 This data can give you valuable real-time information about engine performance and irregularities.

 Second, clear the codes and run the car again.
 This road test can help verify whether it’s a real problem or just a glitch.
 If the error code is thrown again, then this indicates a real problem.
 If not, it was probably just a glitch (which happens more often than you would think).